Kollam Cantonment

 Kollam Cantonment (originally Quilon Cantonment) is a residential neighbourhood in the city of Kollam.
 It arose as a cantonment of the British Raj in the 17th century.
 It is now a thickly populated area of the city of Kollam.
 Some of the important business centres, shopping complexes and Government offices are located here.
-Kollam Junction railway station is also located near to cantonment area.
+Kollam Junction railway station is also located in the cantonment ward of corporation.

 History

 Kollam(Quilon) was one of the trade hubs in British India.
 Kollam Port had trades history with Phoenicians, Arabs and Chinese etc. The city was conquered by Portuguese, Dutch and British people during 16th to 18th centuries.
 Considering the importance, a British garrison was stationed in Kollam which was subsequently reduced to a native regiment, as a protective force for the then Maharaja of the erstwhile state of Travancore.
 The garrison was situated at the Cantonment Maidan during those days.

 Public/Private institutions situated at Kollam Cantonment area

 The Kollam Corporation Town Hall, named the C. Kesavan Memorial Municipal Town Hall in the memory of C. Kesavan – a freedom fighter and former Chief Minister of erstwhile Travancore-Cochin state – is a decades-old building situated on the National Highway passing through the Cantonment.
 The building is now one of the main venues for several cultural events and meetings.
 Apart from the town hall, there are other buildings of note in the Cantonment area.